Regression Testing: How, When, and Why You Should Do It

 In the waterfall model, each stage of the software development life cycle must be completed before moving on to the next one.
 Therefore, testing as such begins only after the product is fully developed, which means the processes of introducing changes to the code and debugging it can turn very tedious, especially when the requirements have been floating in the course of development.
 It’s crucial to make sure all the functional and non-functional requirements are clear and testable before the development starts.

-When it is finally time for testing, the team creates and runs the test suites and hands the reports to developers for fixing.
+When it is finally time for testing, the team creates and runs the test cases, which will then constitute a full regression testing suite, and hands the reports to developers for fixing.
 After the bugs have supposedly been fixed, the team runs regression testing against the fixed bugs and the adjacent areas to make sure the fixes didn’t generate new bugs.
 If they did, however, the team categorizes them by severity and sends the reports to developers for another round of fixing.
 When the software has been stabilized with all the critical errors fixed, the testing team carries out the final full regression testing to take care of the remaining minor bugs.
 In the waterfall methodology, there is no way around the full regression testing unless you want to risk turning the delivery into hell for both your development team and users.

 Regression testing in Agile

-In Agile development, regression testing can be performed with both full and partial regression coverage, where partial is conducted at every iteration and full regression testing before major releases and deployment.
-The regression testing suite is under constant maintenance in Agile projects.
+In Agile development, regression testing can be performed with both full and partial regression coverage, where partial is conducted at every iteration and full regression testing — before major releases and deployment.
+The software regression testing suite is under constant maintenance in Agile projects.
 Testing teams continuously add relevant test cases and get rid of the obsolete ones.
-Frequent testing makes dealing with defects faster and more efficient, helping developers focus their efforts on improving the software.
-For regression testing, the Agile approach is a great way to reduce time and effort without hurting the final quality of the software.
+For regression testing, the regression testing in Agile approach is a great way to reduce time and effort without hurting the final quality of the software.

 How you perform regression testing